Nehirrs25/demonstrative-ads-project/README.md

 Because the dataset was largely invariate and uniform, most results were unsurprising.

 Significant findings are detailed in raw_findings.md.

+## 📊 Power BI Dashboard

+The **Demonstrative Ads Project Dashboard** (`Demonstrative Ads Project Dashboard.pbix`) provides an interactive view of the cleaned and tested data, with multiple slicers and drill-downs that allow for flexible exploration across devices and keywords.

+### Page 1 – Comparative Analysis
+- Three slicers control the metrics shown:
+  - **Base metrics** (sales, clicks, impressions, spend, leads, conversions)
+  - **Efficiency metrics** (ROI, CPC, CPA, cost per lead, profit per click, etc.)
+  - **Share metrics** (distribution of spend, clicks, conversions, etc.)
+- All visuals are grouped by **Device** with a drill-down to **Keyword**, enabling layered analysis.
+- Visuals include:
+  - **Two bar charts** – show totals across groups for selected base and efficiency metrics
+  - **One pie chart** – shows share splits for the chosen metric
+  - **Two KPI cards** – display totals for quick reference

+### Page 2 – Time Series Analysis
+- Two **line charts** track trends over time:
+  - One for base metrics
+  - One for efficiency metrics
+- Each chart has its own metric slicer.
+- Two additional slicers (Device and Keyword) apply to both charts.
+Leaving one blank provides grouping by the other, giving multiple analytic perspectives.

 📈 Tableau Dashboards